PrayagS/polybar-spotify/README.md

 click-left = playerctl next spotify
 ```

 NOTE: The above given play-pause module requires IPC support enabled for its parent bar.
 That can be done by adding `enable-ipc = true` in your bar config.
-Also make sure to replace `polybar bottom` in [get_spotify_status.sh](get_spotify_status.sh) with the name of the parent bar to get the correct pid.

 ## Customization